ChenYu-K/Data-Processing/README.md

 ## Preface
- Here, i summarized some scripts developed by myself and my laboratory for experimental data processing.
+ Here, i summarized some scripts created by myself and my laboratory for experimental data processing.
  The scripts are created by `Python`,`Matlab` and `Pytorch`.
 Although `Python` and `Matlab`'s grammar are very similar, most script have two version,`Python` and `Matlab`
 |name|function|
 |---|---|